jplauri/homepage/content/author/admin/_index.md

 My main focus areas are graph theory (e.g., coloring), algorithms (e.g., parameterization), and complexity (e.g., lower bounds).
 I also enjoy programming and solving computationally difficult problems in practice.

-I successfully defended my doctoral thesis on 3rd of November, 2016.
+I successfully defended my [doctoral thesis](http://urn.fi/URN:ISBN:978-952-15-3842-1) on 3rd of November, 2016.
 My opponent was Pinar Heggernes (University of Bergen).
-From May 2015 to May 2017, I was supported by the Emil Aaltonen Foundation.
+From May 2015 to May 2017, I was supported by the [Emil Aaltonen Foundation](https://emilaaltonen.fi/apurahat/in-english/).

-In May 2017, I joined Bell Labs in Dublin, Ireland as a post-doctoral researcher.
-[Test page](https://www.google.com/).
+In May 2017, I joined [Bell Labs](https://en.wikipedia.org/wiki/Bell_Labs) in Dublin, Ireland as a post-doctoral researcher.